Out-of-phase oscillation between superfluid and thermal components for a trapped Bose condensate under oscillatory excitation: Experimental setup and time sequence

 The experimental sequence used to produce the BEC and nucleate vortices in our condensate can be summarized as follows.
 First, a $^{87}\rm{Rb}$ BEC containing about $1 \times 10^{5}$ atoms with a small thermal fraction is produced in a cigar-shaped QUIC magnetic trap with: $\nu_{r}=\unit[210]{Hz}$, and $\nu_{z}=\unit[23]{Hz}$ trapping frequencies.
 While the BEC sample is realized and still held inside the trap, a weak, sinusoidal, time-varying magnetic field is turned on.
 This field is superposed to the QUIC trap and is generated by an extra pair of Helmholtz coils mounted with the symmetry axis aligned in a small angle relative to the Ioffe coil axis.
 Since the coils are axially misaligned, the gradient near the trapping region present field components parallel to each of the trap eigen axis.
 This time-varying approach was originally developed to investigate coherent mode excitations in our BEC samples.

-A combination of shape shifting, trap minimum displacement and axial twisting move couples to the atoms.
+A combination of shape modifications, trap minimum displacement and axial twisting couples to the atoms during the excitation.
 The perturbing field was on for time lapses usually ranging from $20$ to $\unit[100]{ms}$; and it oscillates sinusoidally in time with frequencies in between $150$ to $\unit[210]{Hz}$.
 There is also an offset chosen so that during the oscillation period it goes from zero to the maximum amplitude and then back to zero, always pushing and never pulling.
 The maximum amplitude reached by the field gradient characterizes the perturbing strength and has been varied from zero to $\unit[190]{mG/cm}$ along the vertical axis.

 Finally, the atoms are held trapped for another $\unit[20]{ms}$, after the time-varying field is turned off.
 The measurements are performed via time-of-flight absorption images, with the atomic cloud is expanding in free fall.
 For small amplitudes and short time lapses we observe dipolar, quadrupolar, and scissor modes but no vortices.
 By increasing the values of both parameters we were able to produce vortices, which grew in number with the amplitude and/or the excitation elapsed time.
 Further information can be found elsewhere \cite{Henn2008,Henn2009a,Henn2009,Henn2009b}.